 The International Chamber of Shipping also maintains a page with the latest information on Ebola Virus Disease.
 ICS has also produced a ports action database recording all reports and information received on Ebola.
 Visit the page here.

 ICS with IMEC (International Maritime Employers’ Council) and the ITF (International Transport Workers’ Federation) has issued guidance for seafarers on risks posed to ship’s crews college in countries affected by the Ebola virus.
-The guidance document can be viewed here.

 7. Picture Guide And Other Resources on Ebola By SKULD